build-on-aws/content/AUTHOR_QUICK_START.md

 ### Content Licensing

-Any content you contribute and publish on BuildOn.AWS will be licensed as CC BY 4.0.
+Any content you contribute and publish on BuildOn.AWS will be licensed as CC BY-SA 4.0.
 You can read the full license terms [here](/LICENSE).

 ### Code of Conduct